October conjures up the trappings of fall: football, orange and red leaves and cooler nights.

 This essential water heater part purposely rusts away so your heater tank doesn’t rust.
 When you’re checking your pressure and temperature, also check on this rod, which should last about five years.
 If it’s coated in calcium or rust or is worn away to a sliver, it’s time to have your plumber replace it.

-These maintenance tips should help you keep your water heater in tip-top shape throughout the winter, but if you need assistance with any of these tips or suspect you need a new water heater, the plumbing experts at Petri Plumbing & Heating can assist you.
+These maintenance tips should help you keep your water heater in tip-top shape throughout the winter, but if you need assistance with any of these tips or suspect you need a new water heater in Brooklyn, the plumbing experts at Petri Plumbing & Heating can assist you.
 Call us to schedule service!